Makino-Guitars/website/content/_index.md

 Custom electric guitars made by hand in Houston, Texas.

 A Makino Guitar combines traditional formats and methods with unique, stylish designs.
-Each instrument is made with the care and attention to detail that’s only possible with instruments built one at a time.
+Every instrument is made with the care and attention to detail that’s only possible with instruments built one at a time.